TanStack/query/README.md

 const todoListQuery = useQuery(['todos', { status: 'done' }], fetchTodoList)
 ```

 If you find yourself wanting **even more** granularity, you can pass a predicate function to the `refetchQueries` method.
-This function will receive each query object from the queryCache and allow you return `true` or `false` for whether you want to refetch that query:
+This function will receive each query object from the queryCache and allow you to return `true` or `false` for whether you want to refetch that query:

 ```js
 const [mutate] = useMutation(addTodo, {